M-E-Rademaker/MyDesk/ToolCollection.md

 [Knitr](http://yihui.name/knitr/) is an [R](https://www.r-project.org/)
-package it does not only support R but the most often used document formats such as LaTeX, HTML, Markdown and a broad variety of other programming languages such as Pyton, Julia or even (after some tweaking) Stata.
+package it does not only support R but the most often used document formats such as LaTeX, HTML, Markdown and a broad variety of other programming languages such as Python, Julia or even (after some tweaking) Stata.
 [Knitr](http://yihui.name/knitr/) is tightly integrated into [RStudio](https://www.rstudio.com/) but does not depend on it.

 Recommended Reading: